United States Polo Association: 20th century

 The excitement of the sport was contagious; many of the early polo matches in the 1920s and 1930s attracted as many as 20,000 spectators.
 This would be an impressive attendance even by today's standards, yet when one considers the communication and transportation capabilities of that era it was truly incredible.
 The center of much of this excitement was Meadowbrook Polo Club in Westbury, NY, the site of many of the first U.S. Open and Westchester Cup Championships.
 During the 1913-14 season, the Westchester Cup packed 20,000 spectators into the stands.
-Even as polo gained in popularity across the country, eventually extending west to Texas, California and Hawaii, Meadowbrook would dominate the sport and be the center of polo during the first half of the century.
+Even as polo gained in popularity across the country, eventually extending west to Texas, California and Hawaii, Meadowbrook dominated the sport and was the center of polo during the first half of the century.

-During these early years of the USPA, one of the more famous players in polo was Foxhall Keene, handicapped for 14 years at 10 goals, and then 16 years at 9 goals.
-Though there were many other greats, four players stood out in the 1890s and early 1920s.
-They were: Harry Payne Whitney, the Waterbury brothers, Larry, Monty and Devereux Milburn.
-These four players were known as the original “Big Four” and won the Westchester Cup in 1909, 1911, and 1913.
-Milburn would go on to play in seven international matches and established a reputation as one of the most outstanding players of all time.
-Credited with creating and leading the “Big Four”, Harry Payne Whitney played a pivotal role in the sport by helping develop a more fluid open form of play integrating better teamwork.
+During these early years of the USPA, one of the more famous players in polo was Foxhall P. Keene, handicapped for 14 years at 10 goals, and then 16 years at 9 goals.
+Though there were many other greats, four players stood out in the early 1900s—Devereux Milburn, Harry Payne Whitney, Lawrence Waterbury, and Monte Waterbury.
+Known as the original “Big Four”, they won the Westchester Cup in 1909, 1911, and 1913.
+Milburn went on to play in seven international matches and established a reputation as one of the most outstanding players of all time.
+Credited with creating and leading the Big Four, Whitney played a pivotal role in the sport by helping develop a more fluid open form of play integrating better teamwork.

 By 1913, Circuit Cup play began with the first USPA Inter-circuit Cup held in 1916.
-The USPA claimed 1,407 members and began registration of the ponies as well though pony registration would later be dropped in the 1920s.
+The USPA claimed 1,407 members and began registration of the ponies as well though pony registration was later dropped in the 1920s.
 College polo came of age and indoor polo grew in popularity championed by George Sherman and Robert A. Graviss.
 Contributing to the growth of polo during this period was the U.S. Army, who after joining the USPA in 1902, encouraged their members to participate in polo to improve their riding ability.
-From that time until World War II, the military would play a significant role in growing and sustaining the sport of polo by adding significant numbers of players and polo ponies.
+From that time until World War II, the military played a significant role in growing and sustaining the sport of polo by adding significant numbers of players and polo ponies.